 Using checklists to make your first-time move easier

-Be sure to use our apartment move in checklist for each individual section to make your move as smooth as possible or the master checklist for all-in-one convenience.
-As long as you can check off every item on our lists, you’ll be in great shape to move in and have the apartment ready in no time at all.
-Checking your lists off room by room can help make it even easier rather than having one huge checklist staring you in the face.
+Be sure to use our apartment move-in checklist for each individual section to make your move as smooth as possible or the master checklist for all-in-one convenience.
+As long as you can check off every item on our lists, you’ll be in great shape to move in and have your apartment ready in no time.

 Your renters rights, in your state.